shadowsocks/shadowsocks/README.md

 [![Build Status](https://travis-ci.org/clowwindy/shadowsocks.png)](https://travis-ci.org/clowwindy/shadowsocks)
 Current version: 1.3.3

-shadowsocks is a lightweight tunnel proxy which can help you get through firewalls
+shadowsocks is a lightweight tunnel proxy which can help you get through firewalls.

 Other ports and clients can be found [here](https://github.com/clowwindy/shadowsocks/wiki/Ports-and-Clients).